SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

-Regardless of how you answer this question, the solution is to make it part of the "set up the data" portion of the test– if Larry has exposed an API which enables you (or anyone) to create and update user accounts, be sure to use that to answer this question– if possible, you want to launch the browser only after you have a user "in hand",
+Regardless of how you answer this question, the solution is to make it part of the "set up the data" portion of the test– if Larry has exposed an API that enables you (or anyone) to create and update user accounts, be sure to use that to answer this question– if possible, you want to launch the browser only after you have a user "in hand",